spatialnetworks/fulcrum-guide-to-data-collection/03-building-your-survey.md

 Collecting too little data can make your survey lack enough information for meaningful answers.
 Collecting too much data can lead to people terminating a survey midway through.
 Both have their advantages, of course.
 A short and sweet survey means rapid data capture, but light on the depth.
 An incredibly detailed survey maximizes the time in the field with a lot of content in the end, but takes longer to perform.
 Get a feel for the time it takes to complete the survey by conducting some mock collection.
 The goal should be to strike the right balance of data depth and efficiency.

 Try to isolate the fewest number of key data needed for your project, and add additional fields or a comment section as a catchall for general use.
-It's a good idea to have general "comments" fields for collectors to leave notes or other insightful info in the field.
+It's a good idea to have general "comments" fields for collectors to leave notes or other insightful info from the field.

 ### How should I lay out my survey? <a id="layout"></a>